derektypist/coding-traineeship-projects/119-Portfolio-Project-2-Company-Directory/README.md

 The user interface should ask for a confirmation (To Do).

+Done - Add, Filter

+To Do - Search, Update and Delete

 ## Technologies

 Uses HTML5, CSS3, JavaScript, PHP, SQL, jQuery 3.7.1, Bootstrap 5.3.2 and Font Awesome 6.4.2